Cote d’Ivoire dealt blow as Gervinho misses Niger & Ethiopia games through injury | Goal.com

 “I had taken care to make a group of 26 players because there was uncertainty about Gervais' physical condition,” the French tactician disclosed.

-“He had injured himself about ten days ago with his club, and I had asked the player and also the club to make the effort to release him to us so that he could benefit from him on the two matches of March 26 and 30 so he arrived last weekend, we went through training we realised that he was not ready yet and not ready.
+“He had injured himself about 10 days ago with his club, and I had asked the player and also the club to make the effort to release him to us so that we could benefit from him on the two matches of March 26 and 30 so he arrived last weekend.
+We went through training.
+We realised that he was not ready yet.

-“It was better for him to go back to his club so that he could finish his re-athletisation and finish the matches with Parma who needs him.
+“It was better for him to go back to his club so that he could finish his rehabilitation and finish the matches with Parma who needs him.

 “Hoping to find him as much as possible with the Elephants on the next deadlines of May and June.
 We will welcome him back when we find him in better health.”

-Having garnered seven points from four outings, Cote d'Ivoire are second in Group K log - two points below leaders Ethiopia who have played five matches.
+Having garnered seven points from four outings, Cote d'Ivoire are second on the Group K log - two points below leaders Ethiopia who have played five matches.

 They take on the Menas on Friday at Lome's Stade de Kegue before hosting Walia ibex four days later inside Abidjan's Stade Olympique Alassane Ouattara.